all

 Split – Sutivan – Pučišća – Vrboska – Lovište – Šćedro – Pakleni Islands – Split

-Split - The Hearth of Dalmatia
+Split - The Heart of Dalmatia

 Split is the center of the Dalmatia region and the 2nd largest city in Croatia.
 It is famous for its beaches and the fortress-like complex at its center, Diocletian's Palace.
-Modern and lively Mediterranean pearl, a perfect place to start Your sailing vacation in Croatia.
+Modern and lively Mediterranean pearl, a perfect place to start your sailing vacation in Croatia.

 Day 1 SPLIT - BRAČ (Sutivan) 7NM

 For the first day of your sailing holiday from Split, visit the beautiful little village on the northwest end of the island of Brač, Sutivan.
 Picturesque, quiet, and charming.
 There are few tourists around in the absence of big hotels and apartments, though there is a lot to see.
 Sutivan is surrounded by ancient olive groves and beautiful vineyards, reachable by landscaped field roads.
-The field roads are suitable for both hiking and biking, making them ideal for sports and leisure activities.
+The field roads are suitable for both hiking and biking, making them ideal for recreational activities.

 Day 2 SUTIVAN - PUČIŠĆA 12NM